22 Fun Things to Do in Edinburgh on a Rainy Day

 1. National Museum of Scotland

-Located on Chambers Street in Edinburgh’s Old Town, the National Museum of Scotland is one of the best free things to do in Edinburgh
+Located on Chambers Street in Edinburgh’s Old Town, the National Museum of Scotland is one of Edinburgh’s best free things to do

-There is always something new to see with ever-changing galleries and collections, making it a great way to spend a rainy afternoon in Edinburgh.
+With ever-changing galleries and collections, there is always something new to see, making it a great way to spend a rainy afternoon in Edinburgh.

 Flying plane at National Museum Scotland Edinburgh